Why migrate to Drupal 8

 If you decide to move straight to Drupal 9, you’ll have just one year of the official support left and you’ll have to do the migration within a 1-year period.
 Also, consider that a couple of Drupal 9 patch releases should happen before you can safely migrate.

-If you prefer a more smooth transition to Drupal 9, you can start now with the migration to Drupal 8.
+If you prefer a more smooth transition to Drupal 9, you can start now with the Drupal 8 upgrades.
 You have 2 years to do that.

 Reason 7 - being ahead of the crowd

-Soon you’ll see how everybody’s looking for an available Drupal team to execute a migration as there are 2 major versions that are about to reach the end of life.
+Soon you’ll see how everybody’slooking for Drupal migration experts as there are 2 major versions that are about to reach the end of life.
 Hence the demand is going to be bigger than when Drupal 8 was released.
-Start now with a consultation with a Drupal developer, get some rough quote for the migration, and include it into your budget.
+Start now with drupal consultants, get some rough quote for the migration, and include it into your budget.